Why You React Differently on Different Days: Your Window of Tolerance Explained

 Coined by psychiatrist and interpersonal neurobiology expert Dr. Dan Siegel, the window of tolerance describes the range of nervous system arousal within which you can function optimally.

-Inside this range, you can:
+When you’re within this window, you can:

-Feel emotions without being hijacked by them
+Feel emotions without being overwhelmed

 For many trauma survivors or people living under chronic stress, the window can be quite narrow.
-They may find themselves frequently tipped into emotional extremes, not because they’re “too sensitive,” but because their nervous systems have adapted to survive in unpredictable or unsafe environments.
+They may find themselves frequently tipped into emotional extremes, not because they’re “too sensitive,” but because their nervous systems have learned to survive in unpredictable or unsafe environments.

 Window of Tolerance, a visual guide